Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure items are added to the cart displaying, images and prices accordingly. | Items are added to the cart displaying, images and prices accordingly.
 [Cart items test](wireframes/cart_items.png) | PASS
 Ensure items in the cart add up to the correct amount, are displayed to the user in the cart and in the menu. | Items in the cart add up to the correct amount, are displayed to the user in the cart and in the menu.
 [Cart items test](wireframes/cart_items.png) | PASS
 Ensure users are able to delete cars from the cart. | Users are able to delete cars from the cart.
 When a user clicks on the Remove Car button, car is removed, the total is amended and the page reloads. | PASS
+Ensure the appropiate toast message is displayed when a user adds a car to the cart. | The appropiate toast message is displayed when a user adds a car to the cart.
+[Toast message success 1](wireframes/car_added_success.png) | PASS
+Ensure the appropiate toast message is displayed when a user removes a car from the cart. | The appropiate toast message is displayed when a user removes a car from the cart.
+[Toast message success 2](wireframes/car_removed_toast.png) | PASS

 ## Searching and Filtering